MafaldaSFerreira/physalia_adaptation_course-2024/03_day3/Tutorial_Day3_GenomeScan_GEA.md

 ![loading_temp_manhattanplot](07_img_readme/loading_temp_manhattanplot.jpeg)

-As with baypass, we have very few outliers associated with temperature.
+As with BayPass, we have very few outliers associated with temperature.
 Yet, their signal is quite strong so they are likely worth exploring a little more.

 In our system in which gene flow is super high and geographic structure very low, it is not recommended to control the RDA by geography or population structure.
 Yet, as a proof of principle, you can explore how to do it in this complementary tutorial.

 [Complementary RDA tutorial](00_documents/RDA.md)

 ### Identify outliers detected by two different methods
 It is often recommended to keep only outliers (or SNPs with strong GEA) detected by more than one method to avoid false positive.
 This will nevertheless also reduce the power of the analysis... a matter of choice?
-Here we will run a few R command to keep the intersection of our baypass and RDA outliers.
-It is worth noting that since RDA and baypass works differently, it may not be surprising to have a limited overlap.
+Here we will run a few R command to keep the intersection of our BayPass and RDA outliers.
+It is worth noting that since RDA and BayPass works differently, it may not be surprising to have a limited overlap.

 You can run that in Rstudio on your computer if you copy the outliers files into their respective folders.
 We will also make a Venn-diagram: